Treescrub/Spedran/README.md

 }

 dependencies {
-    implementation 'com.treescrub:spedran:0.29.0'
+    implementation 'com.treescrub:spedran:0.30.1'
 }
 ```

 ## Usage

-See the [examples](examples) directory for examples.
+See the [examples](examples) directory for example programs.

 ## Documentation